• Skip to primary navigation

 How to Make it

 Place a piece of baking paper on your chopping board to prevent it from staining.
-Rinse, strain then dice your beets into a small to medium dice.
+Rinse, strain then dice your beets into small to medium dice.

 DICING BEETS WITH A KNIFE ON A CHOPPING BOARD COVERED WITH BAKING PAPER